 * * *

 Their camp was tucked away in the deep recesses of the woods just behind the hospital.
-At the location, the slender trees of the forest had begun to thicken.
+Nearer to the location, the slender trees of the forest gradually thickened.
 They formed a crescent shape around a large slab of rock that jutted up from the muddy ground.
 Tents dotted the clearing in-between the rock and trees.
-Out from these tents rushed men and women.
-All in uniform, all with conductors hanging at their hips or slung across their backs.
+Out from these tents rushed men and women: all in uniform, all with conductors hanging at their hips or slung across their backs.
 Other uniformed men and women hung out on the recesses of the camp.
 Chattering, laughing, listening, staring listlessly into the distance.

 As Werner and Gilbert drew close, however, the cheering and laughing sobered.
 The atmosphere chilled; the air thinned.
 The cold air of Capricornian winters seemed to be riding on Werner’s shoulders, and it froze those who he passed by in place.
 Those who could move offered straight-backed salutes.

 Werner was aware of the effect he had on his men.
 It was this unyielding frigid presence that allowed him to command without question.
 He had taken care to craft this appearance of his.

 “Glad to see you’ve recovered, Oberleutnant,” one of the men said.
 The man broke off from the group of soldiers he was conversing with and offered a stiff salute.